Cortnee Vine: Sydney FC

 In August 2020, Vine joined Sydney FC.
 In the 2020/21 season she made 11 appearances with four goals and three assists.
 Her team won the league.
 In the following 2021/22 season she contributed a total of six goals in 10 games.
 In the two playoff games, she scored another three goals, and she and her teammates became premiers again.
 She won the championship and premiership double with her club in the 2022/23 season, scoring seven goals in 21 games.

 On 14 June 2024, Sydney announced that Vine would leave the club to pursue an opportunity in the NWSL in the United States.

 North Carolina Courage

 The North Carolina Courage signed Vine on a three-year contract on 14 June 2024, with her becoming eligible at the start of the transfer window on 1 August.
 She made her NWSL debut in the starting lineup against the Seattle Reign on 25 August.
 She scored her first NWSL goal in her Courage home debut, equalizing in an eventual 2–1 win over the Kansas City Current on 1 September.

+On 2 June 2026, Vine and the Courage agreed to a mutual contract termination.

+Melbourne City

+On 11 August 2026, Vine returned to Australia, signing with Melbourne City for the 2026–27 season.